Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. Register additional self-hosted agents**

-### Question #36
+### Question #36 💩💩

 You have an Azure DevOps project named Project1 and an Azure subscription named Sub1.

 Sub1 contains an Azure SQL database named DB1.

-You need to create a release pipeline that uses the Azure SQL Database Deployment task to update DB1.
+**You need to create a release pipeline that uses the Azure SQL Database Deployment task to updat**e DB1.

 Which artifact should you deploy?